 NetSpool.
-A component of Infoprint Server for OS/390 that allows an installation to automatically direct VTAM application data targeted for a network printer to the JES spool, without changing the VTAM applications.
+A component of Infoprint Server that allows an installation to automatically direct VTAM application data targeted for a network printer to the JES spool, without changing the VTAM applications.
 From the JES spool, the data set can be printed on a JES or PSF for OS/390 printer or sent to another location for printing.